ggnohc/Rover/Rover_writeup.md

 ![Recorded data rock][my_rock]

 ![Recorded data rock thresh][my_rock_thresh]

+#### 1.2  The obstacle detection is relatively simple, i.e. anything other than navigable is considered an obstacle.

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!